 James’s Third Way

-William James was a modern man, influenced by the rise of Darwinism, the greater use of statistics and quantification, and recent advances of empirical methods.
+William James was a modern man influenced by the rise of Darwinism, the greater use of statistics and quantification, and recent advances of empirical methods.
 His goal was not to support or defend any particular religion, but he held on to the possibility that there was a God and that there was some kind of afterlife of the soul.
 With respect to his psychical research, Knapp suggests he was neither a believer nor a skeptic/debunker.
 Instead, James supported a tertium quid—third way—approach that was somewhere between the two poles.
-In his famous essay Pragmatism (James 1995) identified two distinct temperaments in the philosophers of the day: the tender-minded and the tough-minded.
-He used the following adjectives to describe each:
+In his famous essay “Pragmatism” (James 1995), James identified two distinct temperaments in the philosophers of the day: the tender-minded and the tough-minded.
+He used the adjectives in Table 1 to describe each.

 In James’s world, the spiritualist believers were tender-minded and the skeptical nonbelievers were tough-minded.
 The tough-minded temperament was also common among many of his psychological contemporaries, including G. Stanley Hall, James McKeen Cattell, and Hugo Münsterburg, all of whom thought psychical research was a waste of time.

 James hoped to reconcile these two competing attitudes with his third way.
 He was an empiricist who valued facts when facts could be found, but in those cases that were “yet unexplained,” he supported a kind of agnosticism, maintaining the possibility of belief.
 This view is also seen in his famous essay “The Will to Believe” (James 1897).